 The University offers a range of support packages/bursaries for students.
 The University’s available financial support packages, bursaries, scholarships, discounts and awards are subject to change from year to year.
 The University reviews all Manchester Met awards, discounts, and scholarships annually, and may withdraw future provision at the end of an academic year or make changes to the value or Terms and Conditions of offer.
 This means that there may be other students studying in different cohorts of a Programme that can access different packages or benefits.
 Please refer to our website for further information regarding schemes offered from time to time and the associated terms and conditions.

 If you have any questions or concerns regarding your course fees, please contact Student Billings on 0161 247 2937.

 Please note that, ultimately, you may not be able to continue with your studies should you fail to pay your course fees.
-You must make sure that you pay your course fees and any other applicable costs or charges on time otherwise the University may be entitled to take certain steps against you including imposing sanctions (as set out within the Regulations for the Payment of Fees document, including taking action to legally recover any debts).
-If you find yourself in financial difficulty during your studies, please contact Manchester Met’s Student Financial Support or the Student Union’s advice centre.
+You must make sure that you pay your course fees and any other applicable tuition costs or charges on time otherwise the University may be entitled to take certain steps against you including imposing sanctions (as set out within the Regulations for the Payment of Fees document, including taking action to legally recover any debts).
+If you find yourself in financial difficulty during your studies, please contact Manchester Met’s Student Financial Support, the Finance Service Centre or the Student Union’s Advice Centre.